maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 <!-- TOC --><a name="inkeydexp"></a>
 ### `INKEY$`(*dexp*)

-This function returns the ASCII value of the key currently pressed on the keyboard.
+The `INKEY` function returns the ASCII value of the key currently pressed on the keyboard.
 If no key is pressed when it is called, it returns 0.
 In either case, it immediately continues without waiting for user input, unlike `INPUT``.

 `INKEY$` was a later addition to BASIC and mostly used in interactive programs and games.
 The parameter is a dummy and can be left out, along with the parens, so `I$=INKEY$`, `I$=INKEY$()` and `I$=INKEY$(X)` are all valid in RetroBASIC.